ISO 45001 OHS Consultants for Your Australian Business

 Our ISO 45001 Certification Services

 Integrated Compliance Solutions has ISO 45001 consultants ready to provide support to SMEs Australia-wide.
-Our team of dedicated OHS consultants can help your business meet the requirements of changing to the ISO 45001 certification by guiding you through the framework, leveraging off your existing strengths and ensuring that you have everything you need for a smooth transition.
+Our team of dedicated OHS consultants can help your business meet the requirements of changing to an ISO safety management system by guiding you through the framework, leveraging off your existing strengths and ensuring that you have everything you need to achieve compliance.

 The following information may be useful in deciding whether your business should update to ISO 45001 Certification.

 What Is ISO 45001 Australia And How Will My Business Be Affected?

 ISO 45001 is the international OHS standard published in March 2018.
-The requirements outlined will facilitate the improvement of an organisations’ OHS performance management, aiming to reduce the number of workplace related injuries and illness.
+Among others, ISO 45001 has the stated aim of improving requirements outlined will facilitate the improvement of an organisations’ OHS performance management, and reducing the number of workplace related injuries and illness.

 Transitioning To The New ISO 45001 Safety Management System

 Prior to the pandemic, you had three years from the publication of ISO 45001 to make your transition and achieve certification.
-However, this deadline has been extended and organisations now have up until:
+However, this deadline was then extended to:

-The first step is to audit your current processes and identify organisational gaps, which must be addressed in order to meet the new requirements of the ISO 45001 certification.
+The first step to achieving conformance to ISO 45001 is to audit your current processes and identify organisational gaps, which must be addressed in order to meet the new requirements of the ISO 45001 certification.
 You then need to develop a plan to fill those gaps and to implement the new systems.

-Based on the changes to the other standards, you should expect that increased management involvement will be required in the new version.
-It is likely that there will also be an increased focus on identifying and considering all key stakeholders, based on risk, using a process approach and effectively monitoring impacts through the whole supply chain.
+Based on similar changes to the other standards, you should expect that increased management involvement is a requirement of ISO 45001.
+There is also an increased focus on identifying and considering all key stakeholders, based on risk, using a process approach and effectively monitoring impacts through the whole supply chain.

 Once you have brought your management systems into line with the new ISO 45001 requirements and developed your new processes, you will need to arrange training for all stakeholders that are involved in the success of your safety management system.